Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 What passion cannot music raise and quell! ~ John Dryden

-Whether others might have picked up on the ‘music the the greatest of the arts’ theme, I don’t know.
-I see that: if your going to leave something behind, music is a good bet.
+Whether others might have picked up on the music the greatest of the arts theme, I don’t know.
+I see that if your going to leave something behind, music is a good bet.
 But it is more: that music is inherently more emotional than, say, art or literature.
 It optimally – or maximally – serves the interests of the plot in reviving the natural feelings of Julie the widow.
-Perhaps others might concentrate on the music itself and the themes underlying its use in the film, such as Julie at last being able to bear to read a score her dead husband created, ( at the beginning of the film she is intent on throwing his scores away) and to take up again her own creativity through it, which at the beginning seemed to unbearable because it heightened realisation of her loss.
+Perhaps others might concentrate on the music itself and the themes underlying its use in the film, such as Julie at last being able to bear to read a score her dead husband created, (at the beginning of the film she is intent on throwing his scores away) and to take up again her own creativity through it, which at the beginning seemed to unbearable because it heightened realisation of her loss.

 SEE Gareth Rees in this short summary and comment on Blue.